Ron Liepert: Member of Parliament

 On April 12, 2014, Liepert won the federal Conservative nomination in Calgary Signal Hill, defeating incumbent Rob Anders.
-Anders had been the MP for Calgary West, the predecessor to Signal Hill, since 1997.
+Anders had been the MP for Calgary West, an abolished constituency whose territory was reassigned mostly to Signal Hill, since 1997.

 On September 21, 2015, Liepert drew criticism from the left-wing Broadbent Institute newsletter Press Progress for his position on civil liberties and Bill C-51.
-During an all-candidates debate, he stated, "I know there's a whole group of people … who talk about civil liberties and about the freedom of having the right to pretty much choose to do what you like.
+During an all-candidates debate, he said, "I know there's a whole group of people … who talk about civil liberties and about the freedom of having the right to pretty much choose to do what you like.
 Folks, that's not the country we live in … I'm fully in favour of Bill C-51."

 On October 19, 2015, Liepert was elected MP for Calgary Signal Hill, winning with more than 60% of the vote.

 During the 42nd Canadian Parliament, Liepert introduced one private member's bill, numbered C-229 and entitled the "Life Means Life Act", which proposed to mandate that persons found guilty of certain crimes, such as murder or treason, be sentenced to life imprisonment without eligibility for parole.
 The bill was defeated in a vote in September 2016 with only Conservative Party members voting in support.
 Then Justice Minister Peter MacKay had previously introduced this bill in the 41st Parliament in March 2015, as Bill C-53, though it was not adopted before the parliament ended.

 In January 2021, it was revealed that Liepert had travelled to California twice during the COVID-19 pandemic, though the Canada–United States border was closed to all nonessential travel and public health orders urged people to avoid unnecessary travel.
 Liepert claimed the trips were for essential house maintenance to his Palm Desert home.

 On February 17, 2023, Liepert announced that he would not run in the next federal election after finishing his service in the 44th Canadian Parliament.